Koutarouu/MyLeetcode/README.md

 # MyLeetcode
-Welcome to my solutions to Algorithmic problems in the Leetcode platform
+Welcome to my solutions to Algorithm problems in the Leetcode platform